 Unfortunately, ignoring these will result in severe symptoms like your dog not eating, drinking excessively, and vomiting.

 Next Step: You’ll need to consult with your vet since lack of appetite, excessive drinking, and vomiting are significant symptoms.

 Once these begin receding, you need to take steps to keep your dog calm.
 Here are some essential measures.

 - Spend more time with your dog, especially if you just moved or lost a loved one or pet.
 Your dog needs this since you’re the only consistent part of its life.

 - Plan more exercise time for your dog.
-If you can’t take your pup out for walks, you can get an indoor agility kit or fetch toy.
+You can get an indoor agility kit or fetch toy if you can’t take your pup out for walks.

 - Get puzzle toys to provide your dog with ample mental stimulation.
 It will make it calm and distract it from the source of stress.

 - Create a safe space for your pup.
 It can be a calming dog bed or crate.
 Add a DAP diffuser or your dog’s fave blanket to boost this place’s serenity.